codewars/codewars-runner-cli/jvm-runner/README.md

 ## Building

-To compile, first make sure you have JDK ≥ 1.8.
+To compile, first make sure you have JDK ≥ 1.8 and [leiningen](1) installed.
 Then type:

 	lein uberjar